Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 Joseph Wolf - Barclays Capital, Inc.

 Thank you.
 I wanted to follow up on the Spectrum questions.
 And thanks for breaking out that revenue number.
-I guess, first of all, are you're going to continue to that as that business grows?
+I guess, first of all, are you going to continue to do that as that business grows?
 And then you mentioned the software portability for the operating systems to get into Spectrum-2.
-If you look at the success you've had in the about $10 million or $11 million of revenue, how many of the customers or what percentage of the customers are buying or are implementing their solution with Mellanox software?
+If you look at the success you've had in the about $10 million or $11 million of revenue, how many of the customers or what percentage of the customers are buying or are implementing the solution with Mellanox software?
 And how many are just choosing to use the hardware and porting their own operating systems onto it?

 Eyal D. Waldman - Mellanox Technologies Ltd.

 I can tell you that more than 30% are using non-Mellanox network operating systems.
-And I think still in a small number, we're seeing people using their own network operating systems with about three or four network operating systems, and this will go in the second half and in 2018.
+And I think, still in a small number, we're seeing people using their own network operating systems with about three or four network operating systems, and this will grow in the second half and in 2018.
 I think there's about three, four different network operating systems being deployed or starting to be deployed with Spectrum in data centers today.

 Joseph Wolf - Barclays Capital, Inc.